Curriculum

 Year 7 and 8 Curriculum

 Gumley's KS3 and KS4 curriculum is designed as a 5 year spiral curriculum where key concepts are presented repeatedly through the curriculum but with deepening layers of complexity.
-The National Curriculum content is carefully tracked to ensure that students have covered all required content as a minimum.
+The curriculum is delivered in 50 minute slots, and there are 30 periods in the taught week.

 For an overview of what is studied across each term within subjects, please visit our subjects page.